skeezicsb/PERQemu/PERQemu/Readme-source.txt

 PERQ Ethernet support comes in three flavors:  the 10Mbit interface on the OIO option board, the built-in 10Mbit interface on the EIO board, and the prototype 3Mbit interface that came as a wire-wrapped option board.
-The PERQ-1 OIO option is now in development.
-EIO and the 3Mbit board will follow.
+The PERQ-1 OIO option and PERQ-2 EIO implementations are available; the 3Mbit board will follow.

 The Ethernet code is in Emulator/IO/Network: